arash200m/Microsoft-Power-BI/Power-BI-Tutorials-Alex/Tutorials.md

 **Companion code:** [The Definitive Guide to Power Query (M) — GitHub Examples](https://github.com/PacktPublishing/The-Definitive-Guide-to-Power-Query-M-)

-### Suggested Learning Order

-`Applied Steps and Formula Bar` → `let … in` → `Data types` → `Lists, records, and tables` → `if … then … else` → `each and functions` → `try … otherwise`

-### Practical Learning Method

-Use your existing `price` column:

-**Change its type using the interface → Inspect the generated M code → Modify one argument → Observe the result**

-This connects each new term to a transformation you have already performed.

 <!-----------------------------------------------------------------------------------------><hr />

 # $$\color{orange}{\text{Power Query: Replace current vs Add new step}}$$